Business Attorneys Advising S Corporation Owners

-The business lawyers at Brewer & Pritchard, P.C. have extensive experience advising the owners of S corporations, large and small alike, in Houston and in many other jurisdictions.
+The business lawyers at Brewer & Pritchard, P.C. have extensive experience advising the owners of S corporations in Houston and throughout the country.
 We understand the complex legal and financial rules surrounding these companies.
 Allow us to help you navigate all those legal challenges.
+Talk to an attorney at our law firm today.

 S corporations have some important advantages and drawbacks compared to C corporations (the more common type of corporation) and other types of business structures.
 Some of the key advantages of an S corporation include: